matthiasn/gatsby-blog/src/blog/2019-02-02-octopress-to-gatsby.md

 categories:
 ---

-Back in **2013**, I started my blog using [Octopress](http://octopress.org/) as the static site generator.
-I thought that would serve me well, but it never really did, as the installation would blow up more often than not, and I would find myself chasing problems with my local Ruby installation, something I was never qualified for, nor have the desire to become qualified for.
+I started my blog back in **2013** using [Octopress](http://octopress.org/) as a static site generator, generating a bunch of files that [nginx](https://nginx.org/en/) would serve efficiently and reliably.
+I thought that would serve me well, but it never really did, as the environment would blow up more often than not, and I would find myself chasing problems with my local [Ruby](https://www.ruby-lang.org/en/) installation, something I was never qualified for, nor have the desire to become qualified for.

 Then, trouble after trouble, I always wanted to look for a replacement, but never really found something that fit the bill, so I kept debugging and then feeling just a little turned off by the process of blogging in the process.

 Ideally, my desire was to find something in [Clojure](https://clojure.org), so at least I would have a better shot at debugging stuff.
 Last time I checked, probably one and a half or two years ago, there wasn't anything in Clojure that could replace Octopress, so I was excited when I found [cryogen](https://github.com/cryogen-project/cryogen) last week.
 But somehow, I couldn't get it to work properly when it comes to links in markdown, as some just would not be converted, for reasons I did not understand at all.

-Then I discovered [Gatsby](https://github.com/gatsbyjs/gatsby), which is a static page generator using [React](https://reactjs.org/) and [GraphQL](https://graphql.org/), which sounded odd to me at first, since how could you respond to GraphQL queries when by definition of static pages there is no server-side service involved.
+Then I discovered [Gatsby](https://github.com/gatsbyjs/gatsby), which is a static page generator using [React](https://reactjs.org/) and [GraphQL](https://graphql.org/).
+That sounded odd to me at first, since how could you respond to GraphQL queries when by definition of static pages there is no server-side service involved.
 That's not actually a contradiction though, as the GraphQL queries are used at build time, and in a neat and unobtrusive way at that.
 Here's how the template for a blog post looks like, which is a React component where the data for each post comes from the GraphQL query at the bottom:

 ````js
 import React from "react"